junlarsen/it1901/README.md

 ### Building the project

 The project uses [Apache Maven](https://maven.apache.org/) to build and manage the code.
 The project uses Java 19.
+Additionally we require any recent version of Node.js and the Yarn package manager to build and run the client-side application.

 To build the application, follow these steps: